 The history and economics of ar/ge kunst, its mission statement and ambitions, its responsibilities towards members and visitors, its relationship to its cultural and political context are here translated into projects for potential installations and performances.

-With this exhibition project by Ingrid Hora, ar/ge kunst continues to reflect on its thirty years of activity as Bolzano/Bozen's Kunstverein and on the meaning of its own name (ar/ge kunst as Arbeitsgemeinschaft or working group).
+With the first Italian solo exhibition by British artist Olivia Plender (b.
+1977), ar/ge kunst concludes its 2015 programme reflecting on thirty years' activity as Bolzano/Bozen's Kunstverein and on the meaning of its own name (ar/ge kunst as Arbeitsgemeinschaft or working group).

 Via Museo 29 - 39100 Bolzano